Civil Engineering Technology AAS71 Credit Hours

 - Identify, access, and appropriately use authoritative sources of information.

-- Conducting standardized field and laboratory testing on civil engineering materials;
+- conducting standardized field and laboratory tests related to civil engineering;

-- Utilizing modern surveying methods for land measurement and/or construction layout;
+- utilizing surveying methods appropriate for land measurement and/or construction layout;

 Office for Vice President of